ankraft/ACME-oneM2M-CSE/docs/Importing.md

 		// The specialisation's long name.
 Optional, and for future developments.
 		"lname"     : "attributePolicyLongname",

 		// The specialisation's containerDefinition.
-Optional, and for future developments.
+Must be present for flexContainers, but can be empty to prevent warnings.
 		"cnd"       : "containerDefinition",

 		// The specialisation's SDT type.
 Could be "device", "subdevice", "moduleclass", or "action".
 Optional, and for future developments.